All Episodes

 My memory tells me that he botched it horribly last year.

-But I don't really know, and I have not taken the time to uh look it up.
+But I don't really know, and I have not taken the time to look it up.

-Why is it that despite the Republicans' resounding electoral victory in 2010, based on their promises for real change, why is it many of us have this queasy feeling they're not quite measuring up to the task?
+Why is it that despite the Republicans' resounding electoral victory in 2010 based on their promises for real change, why is it many of us have this queasy feeling they're not quite measuring up to the task, even in this climate of Democrat infighting and Obama's weaknesses?

-Obama's trying to stay above the frame and let the Democrat legislators twist in the wind of conflict with Republican congressmen over a possible government shutdown.
+Obama's trying to stay above the fray and let the Democrat legislators twist in the wind of conflict with Republican congressmen over a possible government shutdown.

 What Obama's plan is, and this is right on the money, by the way, is to ride in just in time to take credit for the ultimate resolution and be seen as a bipartisan problem solver.

-But he's not gonna be involved in it.
+But he's not going to be involved in it.

-Whatever happens, happens, and he's gonna take the credit for it as having been the guiding influence and force.
+Whatever happens, happens, and he's going to take the credit for it as having been the guiding influence and force.

 I looked.